center-for-threat-informed-defense/attack_to_cve/methodology.md

 ##	What is ATT&CK?
 [ATT&CK](https://attack.mitre.org/) is a knowledge base of adversary tactics and techniques based on real-world observations.
 The knowledge base represents adversary goals as tactics and the specific behaviors to achieve those goals as techniques and sub-techniques.
 Through its global adoption, ATT&CK has become a common taxonomy for both offense and defense to understand and communicate about adversary behaviors.
 ATT&CK is widely used as a foundation for threat models and a critical input into many cybersecurity disciplines to convey threat intelligence.

-ATT&CK can be used to standardizing the language around vulnerabilities.
+ATT&CK can be used to standardize the language around vulnerabilities.
 ATT&CK techniques provide a standard vocabulary for describing the methods adversaries use to exploit a vulnerability and what adversaries hope to achieve by exploiting the vulnerability.
-Using ATT&CK techniques to describe a vulnerability makes it easier for defenders integrating vulnerabilities into their threat modeling and risk management practices.
+Using ATT&CK techniques to describe a vulnerability makes it easier for defenders to integrate vulnerabilities into their threat modeling and risk management practices.

 ## Using ATT&CK to Describe Vulnerabilities